Sex at Dawn: Negative critiques

 In 2012, evolutionary biologist Lynn Saxon released Sex at Dusk, a rebuttal to Dawn which relies predominantly on the exact same sources; identifying several research errors and instances of quote mining made throughout the latter.
 Saxon criticizes Dawn for being "almost all about sex and not much about children, [even though] evolution is very much about reproduction—variation in reproductive success is evolution," and argues that the book fundamentally misunderstands both sexual and natural selection.
-In particular, Saxon refutes Ryan and Jethá's argument that prehistoric males were unconcerned with paternity, because genes that deprioritize their own propagation (while prioritizing the success of unrelated genes) cannot be selected for, and explains that in every 'partible paternity' society which the authors cite, mate-guarding practices like pair-bonding, sexual jealousy, punishments for infidelity or promiscuity, and paternity-related infanticide are all commonplace.
+In particular, Saxon refutes Ryan and Jethá's argument that prehistoric males were unconcerned with paternity, because genes that do not ensure their own propagation cannot be selected for, and explains that in every 'partible paternity' society which the authors cite, mate-guarding practices like pair-bonding, sexual jealousy, punishments for infidelity or promiscuity, and paternity-related infanticide are all commonplace.
 She also argues that Dawn misinterprets the social and sexual behavior of bonobos, and that the authors had erroneously conflated absolute monogamy (committing to one's first sexual partner for life) with relative (e.g., serial) monogamy.
 Finally, Saxon further accuses Ryan and Jethá of calling for an "equalization of male access to women and [a] removal of conscious female mate choices," highlighting that—for all their theorizing that prehistoric women were less sexually discriminate than contemporary women—the authors at no point argue that ancestral men were any different from contemporary men in their sexual preferences:

 "It would appear, according to Ryan and Jethá, that only female and not male sexual preferences are social constructs. ...
 Women at no point are argued as all being equally attractive to men, and the authors’ discussion of women’s bodies and sexual signals strongly suggests that they do recognize that men have quite strong mate preferences for young, fertile, and attractive women. ...
 [This is made more disturbing by] their 'evidence' that women's bodies want a lot more sex than their minds want.
 A belief in a repressed, natural female desire for sex with all-comers, and the potential removal of a woman's right to have her "no" taken seriously, is obviously a serious, and potentially very dangerous, error. ...
 As soon as we [acknowledge] any (male or female) sexual preferences, as will inevitably happen in the real world, we are then faced with sexual rejection, jealousies and competition which the authors deny existed in our prehistory."